iAPX/minipavi-fwk/docs/en/Local-execution.md

-# Local execution of minipavi-fwk and its provided services and examples
+# Local execution of MiniPaviFwk and its provided services and examples

-minipavi-fwk is a PHP 8.1+ project to support minipavi for Minitel and emulators.
+MiniPaviFwk is a PHP 8.1+ project to support minipavi for Minitel and emulators.

 Standard is PSR12.